gradle/gradle/design-docs/incremental-build.md

 - Performance test that runs against 2.6 and latest release

+### Open Issues

+- Need to incorporate test execution into this as well

 ## Story: Update performance generator to create representative C/C++ project

 See discussion about parameters.
 Uses cpp software model plugins.